 Let’s be clear – YOU CAN GET PLANNING PERMISSION FOR LOG CABINS!

-Do I need planning permission for log cabins?
+Do I need planning permission for a log cabin on my land?

 Can you get planning permission for log cabins?